 Before completing my Master’s in Applied Behaviour Analysis, I worked as a classroom assistant in a large special school in North Wales focusing mainly on supporting a pupil with complex learning disabilities and language disorder.
 This rich experience enabled me to understand how appropriate and timely support can offset the lifelong effects of learning disability.
 Here, I saw first hand the work of a Behaviour Analyst and I remember thinking to myself while watching a Behaviour Analyst train myself and the classroom staff on a new behaviour intervention plan, I want to do that job!
 I went to Belfast to complete my master’s degree and worked with a young girl with Autism on a home program with under the supervision of a BCBA.
 This experience was eye-opening, and here I fell in love with the science of ABA and how many skills we could teach this young girl by breaking them down into smaller steps.
 After graduating with a first class honours, I was fortunate enough to be employed as a Lead Behaviour Analyst in another special school back in North Wales, and gained my BCBA supervision hours over 2 years.

 After qualifying as a Board Certified Behaviour Analyst in 2019, I went travelling with my partner Tiarnan, who is a primary school teacher.
 We were fortunate enough to travel South East Asia and Australia before settling to live in Melbourne for a year and a half.
 Here I worked in an Early Intervention Centre alongside Speech and Language Therapists and Clinical Psychologists.
-Due to the COVID pandemic, we returned home and in February 2021, I started my journey with Skybound Therapies.
-My proudest moment as a BCBA was being asked to lecture on the teaching training course in Bangor University later in 2021 to disseminate ABA to new teachers!
+Due to the COVID pandemic we returned home, and in February 2021 I started my journey with Skybound Therapies.
+I currently work as a consultant in the South Wales and South West England area with some wonderful families and schools.
+I have just completed the first year of my PhD with Bangor University, researching how behaviour analysis can help individuals with learning disabilities access medical care.
+Since 2021, I have been a guest lecture on the primary education teaching training course in Bangor University to disseminate ABA to new teachers.